Keel Laying Ceremony at St. Johns Ship Building for Atlantic Wind Transfers Second Offshore Wind Crew Transfer Vessel

 “We are very excited to be a part of this offshore wind farm project and to work with Deepwater Wind.
 Launching Atlantic Wind Transfers and building the first crew transfer vessel in the Unites States with local company Blount Boats is not only good for the State of Rhode Island, but it will also provide for future growth and enhance the capabilities of our company in the US offshore energy sector,” said Charles A. Donadio, Jr., President, Rhode Island Fast Ferry.

 As part of the charter agreement with Deepwater Wind Block Island, LLC, a subsidiary of Deepwater Wind, Rhode Island Fast Ferry (Atlantic Wind Transfers) will build a dedicated wind turbine transfer vessel and develop an extensive training program for its transfer services crew.
-Rhode Island Fast Ferry will be investing over $4 million to build the vessel and provide training to meet the needs of the Block Island Wind Farm.
 The construction of the transfer vessel is being undertaken by local Rhode Island shipyard, Blount Boats, where the contract will secure employment for 70 workers throughout the 12-month build.

 Marcia Blount, President of Blount Boats, stated, “We are honored to be chosen to build the first U.S. flagged windfarm vessel in the United States.
 The vessel is designed specifically for turbine transfer service.
 We enthusiastically join an all Rhode Island team of windfarm, operator, and boat builder.”